Actor Award for Outstanding Performance by a Male Actor in a Comedy Series

-The Screen Actors Guild Award for Outstanding Performance by a Male Actor in a Comedy Series is an award given by the Screen Actors Guild to honor the finest acting achievements by a male actor on a comedy television series.
+The Actor Award for Outstanding Performance by a Male Actor in a Comedy Series is an award given by the Screen Actors Guild to honor the finest acting achievements by a male actor on a comedy television series.
 The award is for both lead and supporting characters.

 Tony Shalhoub holds the record for most nominations in his category with nine.
 Alec Baldwin, Kelsey Grammer, and David Hyde Pierce each have eight nominations.
 Alec Baldwin holds the record for most wins in this category portraying Jack Donaghy in 30 Rock with seven consecutive wins.